cutesonu/chop-photo/README.md

 The python script for chop cutting of image. and deploying on Google App Engine.
 Please check [Google App Engine Document](https://cloud.google.com/appengine/docs/standard/python/quickstart) the guide with Python27 environment.

+## Steps

 1. install the Google Cloud SDK on the local which will be needed to deploy the new version to the app.
+(Follow the guide on the above link)

 2. Download the project